SegersIan/knowledge-base/content/team-topologies/_index.md

 [Image: Visual Representation](./assets/img_team_topologies_flow_of_change.png)

+## Fast Flow

+The whole goal that we try to achieve is FAST FLOW OF CHANGES.

 ### Team Types

 * **Stream-aligned team** aligned to a flow of work from (usually) a segment of the business domain.
 These are “You Built It, You Run It” teams.
 No hand-offs to other teams for any purpose.